 ASB participants will have the opportunity to give back to a community or agency in need outside of the Akron area.
 Students will interact with fellow UA students and together, will work to achieve the common goals and tasks of their assigned trip.
 Participants will experience a rewarding service opportunity that may take you out of your comfort zone, but we hope you will walk away from the trip with a renewed sense of UA community pride and commitment to volunteerism.

 Social Justice issues this year range from working with youth, to working with the environment, to animal rights, and many more.
 Don’t miss out on all of the fun and excitement this year!

-As volunteers with the Alternative Spring Break program, organized through the Department of Student Life’s Civic Engagement Programs, these Zips impacted four states and nine non-profits during the week.
-From March 24 thru March 26, the group dedicated nearly 2,200 community service hours and impacted a host of non-profits, communities, and lives.
+As volunteers with the Alternative Spring Break program, organized through the Department of Student Life’s Civic Engagement Programs, ninety Zips worked with three diverse non-profits during their week off in March.
+From March 23 thru March 26, the group dedicated over 2,400 community service hours and impacted a host of non-profits, communities, and lives.

 Students interacted with fellow Zips and together, worked to complete a variety of service projects.
 From creating rain barrels to building a shed, siding a house, and constructing raised flowers beds…just a few of the impactful projects our students completed.
 Participants experienced a rewarding service opportunity which took some outside of their comfort zone and allowed them to learn new skills.
 As students reflected on their experience many noted feeling more connected to the University and now having a renewed sense of pride in being a Zip and commitment in volunteering.

 |Twenty volunteers in South Carolina enjoyed working with Habitat for Humanity of Marion County – an area where 17% of the residents have a median income that is 50% below the national average.
 These volunteers helped to finish new home construction and learned skills related to roofing, siding, installing windows, constructing a shed, and using a variety of power tools and equipment.|